Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 # Document Management

-This section outlines the document management features of SpiraPlan® that can be used to upload, manage and share documents between the different members of the product.
-This module includes support for uploading files and URLs, versioning of documents, the ability to organize into folders and categorize and search using meta-tags.
+This section outlines the document management features of SpiraPlan® that can be used to upload, manage, edit, and share documents between product members.
+This module includes support for:

+- uploading files and URLs
+- creating certain document types (eg text files) from within the app
+- versioning of documents
+- editing (with versioning) certain document types (eg text files) from the app itself
+- managing metadata on each document (description, author, custom fields, and more)
+- managing documents using workflows
+- organizing documents into folders
+- categorizing and searching using tags

-In addition the document management features are fully integrated into the rest of the system, so that documents attached to other artifacts (e.g. requirements, test cases, etc.) are automatically connected to the product documentation repository.
+Document management is fully integrated into the rest of the system: you can attach documents to other artifacts (e.g. requirements, test cases, etc.) and any ones you add on an artifact (including screenshots) are automatically connected to the product documentation repository.

 ## Document List